DeprecatedNexifyHub/NexUI/README.md

 ## Developing against a live backend

-You can also run Mangane FE locally with a live production server as the backend.
+You can also run NexUI FE locally with a live production server as the backend.

 > **Note:** Whether or not this works depends on your production server.
 It does not seem to work with Cloudflare or VanwaNet.